 We have created these resources to include what you need to get started with teaching the process in the classroom.

-If you feel like we are missing an important focus within our close reading collection, please share in the comment section below.
-We would love to make this your favorite spot to find resources for close reading.
+If you feel like we are missing an important focus within our collection, please share in the comment section below.
+We would love to make this your favorite spot to find resources reading.